SFDO-Tooling/Metecho/docs/metecho-how-to.md

 ## Step 4 - Create a Dev Org in Metecho

-**Dev Org** - *A temporary Salesforce org where a Developer can work on contributions to a Project.
+**Dev Org** - *A temporary Salesforce Org where a Developer can work on contributions to a Project.
 Dev Orgs expire after 30 days, and all unretrieved work is deleted.*

 - On the Task's detail page, you can review the `Next Steps for This Task` to see progress and who is responsible for the next step.

   ![list of next steps for the tasks](/docs/task-next-steps.jpg?raw=true)